mikolajwichrowski/capsaicin-events-sharp/readme.md

 ## Use case

-The Certain team wants to organise events.
+A Certain team wants to organise events.
 Because of personal responsibilities, it is not always possible to get all the members to attend these leisure activities.
 To help the organisers of the event plan, they want an application in which this can be organised and communication can occur.